|A tram in Shanghai during the 1920s.|

-Tram drivers stood for the whole trip behind the handles for direction and speed (only in the late years they were offered a tall stool), and the bell sound was caused by driver’s foot pressing down on a metal treadle that hit against a metal device and produced clapping sound.
-I often stood behind the driver observing with great amazement that how wonderfully he was able to utilize all his arms and legs at the same time.
+Tram drivers stood for the whole trip behind the handles for direction and speed (only in the late years they were offered a tall stool), and the bell sound was caused by the driver’s foot pressing down on a metal treadle that hit against a metal device and produced clapping sounds.
+I often stood behind the driver observing with great amazement how wonderfully he was able to utilize all his arms and legs at the same time.

 The interior of the carriage was exclusively made of timber, even the floor, with small ornaments all around; when looking back, I realized how artistic these tiny ornaments were.
 The tram normally progressed at a leisurely speed, while carriages kept rocking and swaying, a motion that became the backdrop throughout my entire high school years.